foxbox-fernando-putallaz/coreml/README.md

 # Apple CoreML Starter Project.

-## In this first iteration we will work with static images allowing the previously trained models detect what the image is about.
+In this first iteration we will work with static images allowing the previously trained models detect what the image is about.

+### Model

-## The first model we will be using is `Resnet50.mlmodel` downloaded from Apple Developer Website.
+The first model we will be using is `Resnet50.mlmodel` downloaded from Apple Developer Website.

-### Short description
+#### Short description

 A Residual Neural Network that will classify the dominant object in a camera frame or image.